 Why we test this way

-Why don't we test chemical composition for environmental claims, or anything else?
+Why we don't test chemical composition for environmental claims

-Sending detergent samples to an external laboratory for chemical analysis is prohibitively expensive, and CHOICE does not have a chemical lab onsite.
-We test criteria based on a balance of budget and performance, and most members tell us they're more interested in how a dishwashing liquid performs rather than what it is composed of.
-However, if enough members ask us for detailed chemical analysis we'll forgo another test so we can bring that to you.
+Testing detergent samples for chemical analysis is prohibitively expensive, and CHOICE does not have a chemical lab onsite.
+We test criteria based on a balance of budget and performance, and most members tell us they're more interested in how a dishwashing liquid performs rather than what it's made of.
+However, if enough members ask us for detailed chemical analysis, we'll forgo another test so that we can bring that to you.